OpenDroneMap/docs/source/arguments.rst

                         Minimum number of features to extract per image.
 More features leads to better results but slower execution.
                         Default: 8000

+  --feature-quality     Automatically adjusts the image sizes for feature extraction
+			based on predetermined ratios instead of relying on the user input or making assumptions about the image size.
+			Default: False

   --matcher-neighbors <integer>
                         Number of nearest images to pre-match based on GPS